toddself/blog.selfassembled.org/data/cloudflared-pihole.md

 ![](dns-over-tls.png)

 In these rules we can create an invert match so they say anything that _isn't_ our Pi-Hole is unable to make connections over ports 853 or 443 to the servers on this list.
 I've been running this rule for 2 1/2 years and, aside from my work VPN, have not run into a problem.
 (I have additional rules that allow my work laptop, which has a static IP internally, to access ths correct DNS services for my job.
 This is an exercise left to the reader.)

+_This post has been updated to fix the position of the command `renew` and to change `Environment` to `EnvironmentFile` in the service file for the renewal, and to fix the `WantedBy` section in the systemd timer._